 Diversionby Kansas Criminal Defense Lawyer, Vincent Rivera

-what diversion is diversion is designed for first-time offenders and it helps keep them the conviction off of your record
+Diversion is designed for first-time offenders and it helps keep them the conviction off of your record.

-The idea is is that again you everything you're supposed to during this period of time the case is dismissed at the end but if you mess up while you're on diversion now we have agreed to use the police reports and your confession and hand those over to the judge and the judge will find you guilty hence a slam dunk conviction on you if you violate diversion.
+The idea is that again you do everything you're supposed to during this period of time.
+The case is dismissed at the end but if you mess up while you're on diversion.
+Now we have agreed to use the police reports, your confession and hand those over to the judge.
+The judge will find you guilty hence a slam dunk conviction on you, if you violate diversion.

 The next video you will want to watch: Hiring an attorney.